English Language Department

 We have various literacy programmes to cater to girls who require additional support.
 These include LSP (P1 & P2), RRP (P3 & P4) and SDR (P3 & P4).
 These programmes are conducted by trained teachers who are equipped with skills to provide the necessary remediation for reading through a comprehensive teaching package and guidelines developed by the Reading Unit of EL Curriculum Planning and Development Division (CPDD).

-Students who are good in verbal and writing skills are identified, nurtured and given showcase opportunities through competitions such as the PESA, Creative Writing Competitions, HAIKU Poetry Writing Competitions, National Spelling Championship, National Lit Quiz, and Babble and Speak.
+Students who are good in verbal and writing skills are identified, nurtured and given showcase opportunities through competitions such as the PESA, Creative Writing Competitions, HAIKU Poetry Writing Competitions, National Spelling Championship, National Lit Quiz, Junior Orators and Wits & Words.

 Identified students attend enrichment programmes to further hone their skills.
 These include programmes like Journalism for Kids, Debating Skills and Public Speaking.